-18. Competing After A Suit Opening¶
+18. Competing After A Suit Opening

 This chapter discusses the basic tools of competition, and some special situations.

 An overcall is a bid after the opponents have opened.
-This section discusses doing so when the opponents opened a suit.
+This chapter discusses doing so when the opponents opened a suit.
 The range for an overcall is 8-17 points.
-With 18 or more, you double first.
+An overcall is above all a request for your partner to lead your suit, so the first requirement is a suit you want led.
+On the bottom end, a one-level overcall can be much more relaxed than a two-level overcall.

+With 18 or more points, you usually double first.
 If you don’t double first, partner will assume you have 8-17 and may pass your overcall despite having enough for game opposite your strong holding.
+Your partner will think it is a takeout double at first.
+This “power double” is discussed in Takeout Doubles.

 Classify your hand as usual.
 For a more dangerous case such as a two-level overcall, especially vulnerable, you need a good hand and a good suit.
 For less dangerous cases, you need one or the other.
 In both cases, you should want the suit led if your partner becomes the opening leader.